Chord Inversions

 In this example, the C major chord is in its root position.
 This means that the lowest note of the chord is also its root note.

-How do you form and play inversions?
+How do you form and play chord inversions?

 Keyboard with C major triad in the first inversion